How to Improve Inventory Turns with Specialized Distribution Software

 There is a fine line between on the one hand a high number of turns and running out of product because your inventory quantity is too close to what you are actually selling and on the other hand having too much inventory in relation to your sales.
-Every distributor’s dream is to get their inventory to the correct levels so they have achieved “Just-in-Time Inventory”.
+Every distributor’s dream is to get their inventory to the correct level so they have achieved “Just-in-Time Inventory”.
 Finding that perfect balancing point where your amount of inventory on hand earns the best return should be a systematic process of evaluating and analyzing real results based on sales and costs after adjusting for unusual occurrences.
-If this balance point has proven hard for you to find, then you need to invest in a good distributor inventory management software system like Accolent ERP, and you will get the tools you need.
+If this balance point has proven hard for you to find, then you need to invest in better software for inventory management for distribution companies.

 Your goal is to keep your inventory investment at target levels with as wide a selection of goods as possible, and avoid both finished goods sitting in your warehouse, and lost sales opportunities due to insufficient safety stock.

-ADS Solutions is a leading vendor of distributor inventory management software.
+Contact us to learn more about Accolent ERP a leading Cloud-based solution for inventory management for distribution companies.
 We have been selling wholesale distribution software for more than 30 years and we would be more than happy to discuss your questions about inventory optimization and inventory stratification.
 Please feel free to call us for help.